NickGrunert/master-thesis/modules/03_truth_compare.typ

     A limitation common to all subsections, particularly the first, is that they are based on an insufficient number of data points.
     The precise number of data points required for conducting an accurate statistical analysis of the correlation is dependent upon the anticipated magnitude of the correlation @correlation1.
     Initially, the outcomes were split according to the methodology employed in calculating the derivative.
-    This classification system did not encompass data points pertaining to the variation in filter sizes utilized in the Gaussian Blurring process.
+    This classification system did not encompass data points pertaining to the variation in filter sizes utilised in the Gaussian Blurring process.
     The consequence of this phenomenon was an insufficient number of data points, which, due to excessive clustering, yielded good results, but failed to yield substantial correlation.
     Consequently, the experiment variables were expanded to include the following:
     The clipping values were subjected to testing within the range of zero to ten percent.